wso2/docs-is/en/docs/guides/login/saml-parameters-in-auth-request.md

 ## RelayState

-The `RelayState` parameter is used so that an application can pass some value to the identity provider along with the `AuthnRequest` and get the same value back with the `Response`.
+The `RelayState` parameter is used so that an application can pass some value to the identity provider along with the authentication request and get the same value back with the `Response`.
 This value can be any string and can be useful for the application logic (e.g., when there is a failure, redirecting to the URL that comes as the `RelayState` parameter is one way that this can be used).

--   For a inbound request to WSO2 Identity Server, if the `RelayState` parameter is present, WSO2 IS sends back the same value in the response.
+-   For an inbound request to WSO2 Identity Server, if the `RelayState` parameter is present, WSO2 IS sends back the same value in the response.

 -   For federation using SAML2, WSO2 Identity Server uses the `RelayState` parameter to pass the session index, which is required to continue the authentication flow after receiving authentication response.